Roamler/react-native-mobeye-geolocation/README.md

 #### `start()`

-Start the service using options defined with [`configure()`](#configure) method.
-The module sends `'LOCATION_UPDATED'` event when a new computed location has changed significantly.
+Start the service using options defined with [`configure()`](#configure).
+The module sends a `'LOCATION_UPDATED'` event when a new computed location has changed significantly.
 Locations are also computed in background.

 *Example:*
 ```javascript